 Salmon Creek is a highly managed, medium sized tributary that enters the Okanogan River at RKM 41.3, in the city of Okanogan, WA.
 Since the early 1900's, the majority of water from Salmon Creek had been diverted for irrigation usage.
 The largely dry stream channel extended from the Okanogan Irrigation District (OID) diversion dam (7.2 km) to the confluence with the Okanogan River.
 Occasionally, uncontrolled spills occurred downstream of the OID diversion dam in high water years.
-These spills typically occurred in mid-May to June, which is after summer steelhead have moved into tributaries to spawn.
+These spills typically occurred in mid-May to June, which is after peak summer steelhead spawn.
 To provide sufficient water during the migration window of spring-spawning steelhead, the Colville Tribes purchased water from the OID and allowed it to flow down the channel to the Okanogan River.
-After several years of successful evaluations of steelhead passage, the Tribes negotiated a long term water lease agreement with the OID.
-Since 2006, the long term water lease has provided a window of water for returning adults and outmigrating juvenile salmonids.
+After several years of successful steelhead passage, the Tribes negotiated a long term water lease agreement with the OID.
+Since 2006, the long term water lease has provided seasonal water for returning adults and outmigrating juvenile salmonids.

-A PIT tag interrogation array (site SA1) is located 2.9 km upstream from the mouth of Salmon Creek.
-The system arrangement consists of three pass-over PVC antennas grouped in series.
+A PIT tag interrogation site (SA1) is located 2.9 km upstream from the mouth of Salmon Creek.
+The instream array consisted of three pass-over PVC antennas grouped in series.
 A second PIT tag interrogation site (SA0) is located immediately downstream of the OID diversion dam and consists of two rows of pass-over PVC antennas.
+Based on total detections across the 2017 spawning season, the upstream site SA0 was used to determine a 71.4% detection efficiency at SA1.

 Salmon Creek was divided into three reaches, based on survey access points and an irrigation diversion site: (1) from the confluence with the Okanogan River to the PIT tag array located approximately 2.9 km upstream, (2) from the PIT tag array to the Okanogan Irrigation District (OID) diversion, and (3) from the OID diversion to Conconully Dam.
-Redd surveys were attempted weekly from the confluence to the OID diversion and a PIT tag antenna was operated at the OID diversion to monitor passage past that point.
-A total of 5 redds were documented between March and early April before high flows made walking surveys impossible.
-Redd distributions from 2016 and previous years are shown in Figure 14.
+Redd surveys are typically attempted weekly from the confluence to the OID diversion and a PIT tag antenna was operated at the OID diversion to monitor passage past that point.
+High flows in 2017 prevented walking redd surveys from occurring.
+Redd distributions from previous years are shown in Figure 14.